-The Plan holds units of pooled separate accounts managed by Prudential Bank & Trust, FSB, the trustee of the Plan.
-The Plan also provides for an investment option in the Class A common stock of the Company.
+The Plan provides for an investment option in the Class A common stock of the Company.
+Before the transition to Principal, the Plan held units of pooled separate accounts managed by Prudential Bank & Trust, FSB, the former trustee of the Plan.
 These transactions qualify as party-in-interest transactions; however, they are exempt from the prohibited transaction rules under ERISA.

-During the years ended December 31, 2021 and 2020 the Plan recorded dividend income of \$108,351 and \$38,421, respectively, from the Company's shares.
-Dividends receivable for the years ended December 31, 2021 and 2020 were \$72,481 and \$0, respectively.
+During the years ended December 31, 2022 and 2021 the Plan recorded dividend income of \$604,000 and \$108,351, respectively, from the Company's shares.
+Dividends receivable for the years ended December 31, 2022 and 2021 were \$288,907 and \$72,481, respectively.